tyfiero/script-o-matic/README.md

 ## 🌟 Contributing

 Found a bug?
-Have an idea for an enchanting new feature?
+Do you have an idea for an enchanting new feature?
 Let me know!
 Open an issue or submit a pull request here on GitHub.

 ## 📜 License